NGC 3344

-NGC 3344 is a relatively isolated barred spiral galaxy around half the size of the Milky Way located 22.5 million light years away in the constellation Leo Minor.
+NGC 3344 is a relatively isolated barred spiral galaxy in the constellation of Leo Minor.
 It was discovered by German-British astronomer William Herschel on 6 April 1785.
+This galaxy is located at a distance of 22.5 e6ly from the Milky Way.
+It has an apparent visual magnitude of 9.7 and spans an angular size of 7.1±× arcminute.
+The nearest bright galaxy is NGC 3274 at a projected separation of 3.7°.
+NGC 3344 belongs to the galaxy group known as the Leo spur, which is a branch of the Virgo Supercluster.

-NGC 3344 belongs to the group known as the Leo spur, which is a branch of the Virgo Supercluster.
-NGC 3344 has the morphological classification (R)SAB(r)bc, which indicates it is a weakly barred spiral galaxy that exhibits rings and moderate to loosely wound spiral arms.
-There is both an inner and outer ring, with the prominent arms radiating outward from the inner ring and the slightly elliptical bar being situated inside.
-At the center of the bar is an HII nucleus with an angular diameter of about 3″.
+The morphological classification of NGC 3344 is (R)SAB(r)bc, which indicates it is a barred spiral galaxy (SAB) that exhibits rings (R, r) and moderate to loosely wound spiral arms (bc).
+The plane of the galaxy is inclined at an angle of around 25.5° with the long angle of the resulting elliptical shape aligned along a position angle of −23.9°.
+There is both an inner ring and outer pseudo-ring, with the prominent arms radiating outward from the inner ring and the relatively small and slightly elliptical bar being situated inside.
+At the center of the bar is an H II nucleus with an angular diameter of about 3 arcsecond.

 Supernova

-One supernova has been observed in NGC 3344: SN 2012fh (Type Ib/Ic, mag.
-15.1) was discovered by Masaki Tsuboi on 18 October 2012.
+One supernova has been observed in NGC 3344: SN 2012fh, a Type Ib/Ic that peaked at magnitude 15.1.
+It was discovered by Masaki Tsuboi on 18 October 2012.